NTAILab/bosk/README.md

 # predict with the model
 test_preds = model.predict(X_test)
 ```
-For more examples visit our documentation.
-Also, you can found example scripts and Jupyter notebooks in the [examples folder](examples/).
+For more examples visit our [documentation](https://ntailab.github.io/bosk/examples.html).
+Also, you can find example scripts and Jupyter notebooks in the [examples folder](examples/).

 ### Documentation

-More information about bosk can be found in our documentation.
+More information about bosk can be found in our [documentation](https://ntailab.github.io/bosk/index.html).

 ### Contribution

 We are glad to see new contributors.
-Please, look at the contribution guide to get started and read the guidelines.
+Please, look at the [contribution guide](https://ntailab.github.io/bosk/contribution.html) to get started and read the guidelines.